sfigg/commercialization-public/docset/manufacture/iot/deploy-your-app-with-a-standard-board.md

 1. Open **C:\\IoT-ADK-AddonKit\\Source-&lt;arch&gt;\\Products\\ProductA\\OEMCustomization.cmd**,
 2. Recommended: Change the device's default username and password.
-3. Remove "REM" before "call C:\\Appinstall\\AppInstall.cmd".
-This command automatically installs your app and sets it as the default app.
-4. Recommended: remove "REM" before the cleanup actions to allow the device to remove the installation files.
+3. Replace the rest of the code in the code block with the new section starting with ""if exists C:\Appinstall (" - this new section automatically installs your app whenever the installer app is present:

     ```
     REM OEM Customization Script file

 	REM Enable Administrator User
 	net user MyAdmin MyP@ssw0rd /active:yes

+	if exists C:\Appinstall (
 	REM Enable Application Installation
 	call C:\Appinstall\AppInstall.cmd

 	REM Cleanup Application Installation Files.
 Change dir to root so that the dirs can be deleted
 	cd \
 	rmdir /S /Q C:\AppInstall
+	)

     ```

 ## <span id="Build_and_test_the_image"></span><span id="build_and_test_the_image"></span><span id="BUILD_AND_TEST_THE_IMAGE"></span>Build and test the image